Ginjiro Shigeoka: Shigeoka vs. Valladares

-Shigeoka vs. Cuatro
+Shigeoka vs. Cuarto

 After his no-contest bout with Valladares, Shigeoka and his team sent a request for a rematch to the IBF through the Japan Boxing Commission.
 As Valladares was unable to make his second title defense due to an injury, the IBF instead ordered Shigeoka to face the former IBF mini-flyweight titleholder Rene Mark Cuarto for the interim championship.
-The bout is scheduled to take place on April 16, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
+The bout was booked to take place on April 16, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
+Shigeoka twice knocked Cuatro down, once each in the seventh and ninth round, and finished the former titlist late in the ninth round.
+He was briefly credited with a knockdown in the fifth round as well.
+He was up 78–72, 78–72 and 76–74 on the scorecards at the time of the stoppage.